DePaul University Division of Mission and Ministry > Community Service > Alternative Break Service Immersions > Service Destinations

 Meet fellow first year students, and learn more about the political, economic, social and cultural influences that are a part of the everyday reality for the people of St. Louis.
 Become a part of the Vincentian spirit of DePaul.
 The interaction will be with current post-graduate volunteers in Vincentian Volunteer Corps program.
 Service will range from tutoring children, building projects and accompanying the elderly.
 Service projects will respond to the ever-changing needs of the community.

-There is a great deal of rebuilding efforts occurring in New Orleans in the wake of Hurricane Katrina.
-This immersion offers students the opportunity to engage in service with the community in their rebuilding efforts.
+In partnership with the Sisters of Charity and the St. Bernard Project, students will assist with hands-on rebuilding projects and learn how environmental disasters affect communities.
 Service will be physically demanding (cleanup of neighborhoods, removing sheetrock, and clearing of debris are possible service opportunities).
 However, our service responds to the ever-changing needs of the community.
 Applicants should be aware of the strenuous nature of this immersion before making it a top choice.

 In partnership with the Ozanam Center, students will learn about the root causes of poverty, food insecurity, and gentrification in Cincinnati.
 Service includes preparing soup kitchen meals and joining in home visits with the St. Vincent de Paul Society.